Editor’s note: Although some of these ideas may seem obvious, you are bound to find a helpful tip.

 Drama Potential: You begin using your personal e-mail, social networking sites, and other entertainment sites.
 Before you know it, you’re surfing as you would be surfing at home, sending profanity-filled messages, and watching inappropriate videos.

 How to Avoid: Most employers understand the need to take a break, and it’s probably okay that your computer screen isn’t always reflecting your work assignments.
 Still, keep personal Internet surfing to a minimum.
-Don’t write emails that you wouldn’t read to the whole office.
+You can also try writing in your journal.
+It helps calm you, so you are making good choices instead of letting your emotions push you around.
+You don’t want to write emails that you wouldn’t read to the whole office.
 And whatever you do, keep it clean.
 Rule of thumb: If your grade school teacher would object, then it‘s not okay.

 9. A supervisor entrusts you with a secret, and you gab to just one “trusted” friend.